-In this article we explore the history of Still Life through a selection of ten paintings corresponding to two key moments: the 17th century in the Netherlands, and the 19th century in France.
-Baroque Dutch and Flemish artists painted still lifes with great skill, sometimes with the goal of communicating moral messages.
-In the late 19th century, flowers, fruits, tables, and dining utensils became subjects of formal exploration in terms of color, style and composition for Impressionist and Post-Impressionist French painters.
+Let’s explore the history of still life through a selection of 10 paintings corresponding to two key moments: the 17th century in the Netherlands, and the 19th century in France.
+Dutch and Flemish artists painted still lifes with great skill, sometimes with the goal of communicating moral messages.
+In the late 19th century, everyday use objects became subjects of formal exploration in terms of color, style, and composition for impressionist and post-impressionist French painters.

-A Still Life is a work of art where the predominant subject matter are inanimate objects, either natural or man-made.
-The pictorial representation of objects exists since Antiquity, but it was not until the Renaissance that Still Life emerged as an independent genre.
+A still life is a work of art where the predominant subject matter is that of inanimate objects, either natural or man-made.
+The pictorial representation of objects exists since Antiquity, but it was not until the Renaissance that still life emerged as an independent genre.
 Still Life with Partridge and Gauntlets (1504) by Jacopo de’ Barbari is generally considered the first of its kind.
-The term “still life” is derived from the Dutch word stilleven, which literally means silent life.
+The term “still life” derives from the Dutch word stilleven, which literally means motionless or silent life.
 This terminological detail reminds us that this genre had its heyday during the Dutch Golden Age.

 Dutch and Flemish Still Lifes of the 17th Century

-Snyders was a collaborator of Rubens and Jacob Jordaens, and was the principal painter to the archduke of Austria Albert VII.
+Snyders was a collaborator of Peter Paul Rubens and Jacob Jordaens, and was the principal painter to the archduke of Austria, Albert VII.
 His work was also highly appreciated in Spain, where he took part in the decoration of the Torre de la Parada, a former hunting lodge situated near the Royal Palace of El Pardo.
-Today 28 of his works may be seen at the Museo del Prado.
+Today, 28 of his works may be seen at the Museo del Prado.

-In the context of 17th century Dutch painting this kind of still life, depicting light meals and following a strict set of compositional rules, are known as ontbijtjes which literally means breakfast.
+In the context of 17th-century Dutch painting, this kind of still life, depicting light meals and following a strict set of compositional rules, is known as ontbijtjes which literally means small breakfasts.
 They may be understood in a more general sense as the depiction of snacks or light meals to be taken at any time of day.
-Willem Claesz.
-Heda and Pieter Claesz, whose works we have seen above, were also specialists in ontbijtjes.
+Willem Claesz, Heda, and Pieter Claesz, whose works we have seen above, were also specialists in ontbijtjes.

-The Fauvist artist Henry Matisse (1869-1954) painted his own interpretation of A Table of Desserts.
+The fauvist artist Henri Matisse (1869-1954) painted his own interpretation of A Table of Desserts.
 The work is on display at the Museum of Modern Art in New York.
-This takes us to the following section in which we explore five still lifes made by Impressionist and Post-Impressionist French painters.
+This takes us to the following section in which we explore five still lifes made by impressionist and post-impressionist French painters.

 French Still Lifes of the 19th Century

-Later, already in the 20th century, Pablo Picasso reinterpreted them in a cubist manner.
+Later, already in the 20th century, Pablo Picasso reinterpreted still lifes in a cubist manner.
 His Large Still Life (1918), which shows a table inclined towards the viewer and objects based on geometrical shapes, bears resemblance to Cézanne’s work.